Vandals damage multiple greenhouses at Wichita business

 WICHITA, Kan.
 (KSNW) – A Wichita business is picking up the pieces after vandals caused thousands of dollars worth of damage.

-You can’t help but notice the damage done to one of Johnson’s Garden Centers’ greenhouse wall.
+You can’t help but notice the damage done to one of Johnson’s Garden Centers’ greenhouse walls.

-“You can see the cuts in this wall,” said Jeremy Johnson, Owner, Johnson’s Garden Centers.
+“You can see the cuts in this wall,” said Jeremy Johnson, Johnson’s Garden Centers owner.

 Large cuts and holes run across the length of one of the greenhouses at the location on West 13th Street.
 Vandals didn’t stop there.
 They also scattered pots, threw metal sign holders through the roof, kicked in the back door, and sprayed fire extinguishers inside a third greenhouse.